techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (208)
 How do you prevent shared data from being corrupted in a multithreaded environment?
 (Choose one.)

+A. Mark all variables as synchronize
+D.
-a.
-Mark all variables as synchronized. b.
-Mark all variables as volatile.
+B. Mark all variables as volatile.

-c.
-Use only static variables.
+C. Use only static variables.

-d.
-Access the variables only via synchronized methods.
+D. Access the variables only via synchronized methods.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: